ChurchApps/FreeShowWeb/src/routes/docs/scripture/+page.md

 Start searching to quickly select any verse in the bible, it will auto complete the book name.
 Can be like this: **"John 1:1-4"**, or like this: **"Genesis 1:1-2+5"**, then press _enter_ to show in output.

+## Selecting

-You can also select verses manually by holding CTRL/CMD while clicking on them.
+You can select verses manually by holding _CTRL/CMD_ while clicking on them.
 Double clicking any verse will show it in the output.
+Pressing _enter_ when verses are selected will output them directly.
+Holding _CTRL/CMD_ and pressing _arrow left/right_ will move the selection to the next verses.

+## Create a collection

+Select two or more of the scriptures in the left drawer panel, right click and press _"New collection"_.
+Collections are found in the same panel.
+Selecting one will preview only the first one in the center, but selecting it you can see that it's showing multiple versions at the same time.

 ## Create a show